 Often, FACT is stranger than FICTION.

-Interestingly enough, readers of Mail-Order Bride-themed Historical Romance aren’t likely to find much in the way of FACTS in the fiction we so love to read.
+Interestingly enough, readers of Mail-Order Bride-themed Historical Romance aren’t likely to find much in the way of FACTS in the fiction we so love.

 But that doesn’t mean the true history behind the popular niche isn’t fascinating to those of us who read and write it.

-My last post addressed the two-sided Public Opinion regarding the idea of seeking a life partner through an agency, a personal advertisement, or some other assistance.
-That last post cited an article that shed a positive light on the process of a “Mail-Order Bride” (and also debunked the myth that Americans in the last quarter of the 19th Century actually called such arrangements by mail “Mail-Order Brides”–but we’ve agreed to refer to them as such).
+My last post addressed the two-sided Public Opinion regarding the idea of seeking a life partner.
+Options included: through an agency, a personal advertisement, or some other assistance.
+That last post cited an article that shed a positive light on the process of a “Mail-Order Bride.”

 It seems the possibility of finding love (or at least a companionable, legitimate marriage) through a matrimonial service or personal advertisement was slim to none.
 There must have been an occasional happy story or two because women kept answering advertisements (as did men) and someone (other than newspaper reporters and swindlers) kept writing them.